IBM Knowledge Hub

 Stay Current on IBM Offerings

 Token models evolve constantly.
-Maintain communication with your IBM account manager or licensing partner about the latest options — Cloud Paks, AppPoints, MAS — that may benefit your organisation.
+Maintain communication with your IBM account manager or licensing partner about the latest options: Cloud Paks, AppPoints, MAS.
+These may benefit your organisation.

 IBM Negotiations Service →

-In Maximo, IBM provides the Licence Usage Monitor application (introduced in v7.6.0.6) — tracks the number of users per licence type and reports on usage vs entitlements.
+In Maximo, IBM provides the Licence Usage Monitor application (introduced in v7.6.0.6).
+It tracks the number of users per licence type and reports on usage vs entitlements.
 Ensure this is enabled in production.
 For PVU-based licences, deploy ILMT on all relevant servers.
 ILMT scans and calculates PVU consumption in virtualised environments, critical for sub-capacity compliance.
-Ensure ILMT reports are reviewed quarterly and retained — IBM audits often request 2 years of ILMT data.
+Ensure ILMT reports are reviewed quarterly and retained.
+IBM audits often request 2 years of ILMT data.

 When developing custom features, always consider the licensing impact during design review.
 Check if a custom Maximo module falls under existing licences or inadvertently triggers an add-on licence.
-A common oversight: using a Maximo feature that wasn't originally purchased — e.g. using Maximo Scheduler (an add-on) without that licence.
-Regularly audit the system's modules and features in use and cross-check with entitlements.
+A common oversight: using a Maximo feature that was not originally purchased, for example using Maximo Scheduler (an add-on) without that licence.
+Regularly audit the system’s modules and features in use and cross-check with entitlements.
+For strategies on managing licensing during corporate restructuring, see our guide on managing IBM licensing in mergers, acquisitions, and divestitures.

-If Maximo integrates with external applications (e.g. a web portal submitting requests into Maximo), be clear about how external users are counted.
-IBM's rules can be strict about "multiplexing" — many users funnelling through one account.
+If Maximo integrates with external applications (for example a web portal submitting requests into Maximo), be clear about how external users are counted.
+IBM’s rules can be strict about “multiplexing”, where many users funnel through one account.
 IBM states that if an external system enables multiple individuals to use IBM software functionality, each individual might require a licence.
-Document such integrations and discuss with IBM if uncertain — better to clarify than be surprised in an audit.
+Document such integrations and discuss with IBM if uncertain.
+Better to clarify than be surprised in an audit.

 Customised deployments often span multiple environments (dev, test, training, production).
-IBM typically allows non-production environments to be covered under production licence at no additional cost, provided they are used solely for testing/QA.
+IBM typically allows non-production environments to be covered under production licences at no additional cost, provided they are used solely for testing and QA.
 Keep non-prod systems properly tagged and separated to avoid being counted incorrectly.
-If you clone production data for testing, ensure licence monitoring tools don't double-count users or PVUs.
+If you clone production data for testing, ensure licence monitoring tools do not double-count users or PVUs.

 1